sonofeft/RocketIsp/docs/chamber_eff.rst

 Fuel Film Cooling
 -----------------

-Estimating the performance loss due to fuel film cooling (FFC) boils down to estimating the amount of core stream tube combustion gas that is entrained into the barrier stream tube.
+Estimating the performance loss due to fuel film cooling (FFC) reduces down to estimating the amount of core stream tube combustion gas that is entrained into the barrier stream tube.

 The model for calculating the entrained core gases,